This section outlines the accreditation process for commencing services including how to apply for accreditation, the decision process and outcomes.

 If the Commission decides not to accredit a commencing service, the approved provider is notified of the decision and the reasons for the decision.

-An approved provider is able to apply for reconsideration of a decision not to accredit a commencing service.
+An approved provider can apply for reconsideration of a decision not to accredit a commencing service.

 An application for reconsideration of the decision not to accredit must be submitted to the Commission within 14 calendar days of the approved provider being notified of the decision.

-See Reconsideration and review for details on the application process.
+See Reconsideration and review of decisions for details on the application process.

 Monitoring your accredited service

-Commencing services that have been accredited by the Commission will usually have an assessment contact within one to two months of care recipients moving into the service.
+Commencing services accredited by the Commission will usually have an assessment contact within one to two months of consumers moving into the service.

-An unannounced assessment contact is also conducted prior to the expiry of the initial twelve month accreditation period.
+An unannounced assessment contact is also conducted prior to the expiry of the initial 12 months accreditation period.

-More information is available in the Assessment Contacts section.
+More information is available in the Assessment Contacts and Review Audits section.

 Application for re-accreditation

-The Commission will provide a reminder notice to an approved provider before the end of the period of accreditation of the service.
+The Commission will forward a reminder notice to an approved provider before the end of the period of accreditation of the service.

 See Re-accreditation of residential services for more details.